Do you love a good scare?

 Stephen King is a master of horror, and his books like The Shining, Pet Sematary, and Carrie are classics in the genre.
 King is a master of weaving tales of ordinary people caught up in extraordinarily terrifying situations, with some of the most memorable villains ever put to the page.

-If you’re looking for a modern author who keeps you glued to the page, try Joe Hill.
+If you’re looking for a modern author of horror-thrillers, try Joe Hill.
 His novels NOS4A2 and Horns are guaranteed to send a shiver down your spine while delivering on the gory visuals and predictable doom for the victims within.

-Check our lists of great horror and thriller movies to keep you on the edge of your seat!
+Or, check these lists of great horror and thriller movies to keep you thrilled and entertained!